If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

-In German and Dutch, France is still called (Empire/Realm of the Franks) Frankreich and Frankrijk respectively.
+France is still called (Empire/Realm of the Franks) Frankreich and Frankrijk in German and Dutch.

-Before France adopted the Euro, the currency in France used to be a French Franc, and in Switzerland, the currency is still called a Swiss franc.
-All remnants from the time of the Franks.
+Before France adopted the Euro, the currency in France used to be the French Franc, and in Switzerland, the currency is still called the Swiss Franc—all remnants from the time of the Franks.

 King Clovis could be considered the first King Louis.

-King Clovis’s name was Clodovech or Chlodowig in Germanic, which became Latinised as Ludovicus and eventually became Louis in French.
-So theoretically, Clovis could be considered the first King Louis.
+In Germanic, King Clovis’s name was Clodovech or Chlodowig, which became Latinised as Ludovicus and eventually became Louis in French.
+So, theoretically, Clovis could be considered the first King Louis.

 Some French words with Germanic origins include:

 - Franchement: Means Frankly in English.